Planning a group visit

-To enquire please call Becky and Emma in the bookings team on 0151 478 4788 or use the online form.
+To enquire please call our bookings team on 0151 478 4788 or use the online form.
 Please note that the phone lines can be extremely busy and if you leave a message we will get back to you as soon as possible.

 If you are a part of a community group and would like to make a general visit please contact us to book your group in.

 If you are interested in a particular subject then have a look at the learning sessions database to see if there’s anything that would appeal to your group.
 We can often adapt our sessions to meet your particular needs.

 Find out more about our longer term projects and exhibitions with community groups, and how you could get involved, on the Communities page.